mhlgoossens/fix-my-craving/README.md

 ## requirements

 - scoped for one day
-- implement a front-end: React
+- implement a front-end, I will go with React
-- implement a back-end: express & maps API
+- implement a back-end, I will use express and the Google Maps API
 - live demo the next morning.

 > keep it simple, improve in small increments, have fun!